Enka: 2010s

 On January 1, 2010, 73-year-old Saburō Kitajima released the single "Fūfu Isshō" (夫婦一生, lit.
 "Couple in a Lifetime"), emerging at No. 10 on the Oricon weekly charts, making him the first solo artist to reach the Top 10 in his 70s.
 After Fuyumi Sakamoto appeared on Masahiro Nakai's TV program Nakai Masahiro no Kinyōbi no Sumatachi e on March 19, 2010, her double A-side single "Mata Kimi ni Koi Shiteru/Asia no Kaizoku" reached the Top 10 for the first time, ranked at No. 9 on the Oricon charts.
 The single became her first Top 10 single in 21 years since "Otoko no Jōwa", which had ranked in the Top 10 on the Oricon charts in 1989.

 International popularity

 Enka has had a strong influence on music in Taiwan, which was once a Japanese colony.

 The first non-Japanese singer of enka was Sarbjit Singh Chadha from India.
 His enka album was released in 1975 and became a success in Japan, selling 150,000 copies.
 He went back to India a few years later, but returned to Japan in 2008.

 In 2002, Yolanda Tasico became the first Filipino enka singer, going to Japan with her singles "Shiawase ni Narō", "Nagai Aida", and many others.

-In the United States, while enka remains popular among a section of the (typically older) Japanese-American population, enka has many fans among non-Japanese.
-There are some enka orchestras and performers active in the country, such as the San Jose Chidori Band, which occasionally performs at O-Bon festivals in the summer.

 In China, this form of music was prohibited during the Cultural Revolution because Mao Zedong considered it hedonistic and in opposition to the socialist cause.